betamigo98/Choral-Annotations-For-Zotero/README.md

 ## <p align="center">Perform your dialogs, reflect on the meaning of life, and challenge reality!<br />
 ## <p align="center">...or just have some fun!
 # Why using Choral Annotations for Zotero ?
-* Engage with the world by projecting yourself in dialog with authors, publisher, or any metadata field! <br />
+* Engage with the world by projecting yourself in dialog with authors, publisher, and...metadata!<br />
-* Use it as a didactic tool for writing activities<br />
-* Enter reflections on authorship, identity, plagiarism, rhetorics, polyphonia, ventriloquism, and much more!<br />
+* Discover the fields of digital humanities, literacy, semantics!
+Enter in reflections on authorship, identity, plagiarism, rhetorics, polyphonia, ventriloquism, and much more!<br />
-* Discover the fields of digital humanities, literacy, semantics!<br />
-* Use it for creative work, scenic arts and so on!<br />
+* Use it for creative work, scenic arts or use it as a didactic tool for writing activities!<br />
 * There is also room for therapeutical applications such as bibliotherapy, dramatherapy, and other art therapies.<br />
-* Be surprised by your own anotations and make unexpecteded discoveries!<br />
-* Work in group, compile readings, print it, and be amazed by what comes out!<br />
+* Be surprised by your own anotations and make unexpecteded discoveries!
+Work in group, compile readings, print it, and be amazed by what comes out!<br />
+* By continuously asking <i>"Who is talking? ...and to Whom?"</i> choral annotations could contribute to sustain a culture that cares about responsible authorship and where call-ins and call-outs are maintained as being possible.
+In a so-called "post-truth era" where so-called "anthropos" are struggling against so-called "Fake News" with technologies trained by so-called "Chat-GPT3-trained artificial intelligence, that might be a proposition.

 # Links
 * [I want that template I just saw above!](https://github.com/betamigo98/Choral-Annotations-For-Zotero/blob/main/Template%20Scripts.md#33-centered---french-convention)